 Prior to the 2020 analysis, the procedure used data collected since 2010 and excluded any lengths that had been maintained or had incomplete surveys over the period.
 This meant that the lengths available to the analysis reduced slightly each year.
 In the analysis of the 2019 data it was proposed that the procedure would be changed to a rolling 10 year cut-off so that lengths previously excluded could be brought back into the analysis.
-This rolling cut-off was applied to the 2020 analysis meaning data collected since 2011 has been used.
-The lengths used in the analysis for each survey year is given in Figure 4.5 for asphalt lengths and in Figure 4.6 for concrete lengths.
+This rolling cut-off was first applied to the analysis of the 2020 surveys meaning data collected since 2011 was used.
+The analysis of the 2021 surveys used data collected since 2012.
+The lengths used in the analysis for each survey year is given in Figure 4.4 for asphalt lengths and in Figure 4.5 for concrete lengths.

-Figure 4.5 Number of 100m asphalt lengths used in the anlaysis
+Figure 4.4: Number of 100m asphalt lengths used in the anlaysis

-Figure 4.6 Number of 100m concrete lengths used in the anlaysis
+Figure 4.5: Number of 100m concrete lengths used in the anlaysis

-It can be seen from these two graphs that the asphalt lengths used in the current analysis have dropped slightly from last year and the concrete lengths have increased from last year.
-The increase in concrete lengths is due to maintenance conducted during the 2010 surveys excluding data from previous analyses.
+It can be seen from these two graphs that the number of lengths (both Asphalt and Concrete) used in the current analysis have remained constant over the last two years.
 Overall, 46% of the asphalt lengths were used in the current analysis, and 95% of the concrete lengths.